[HISTORY: Adopted by the County Council of Talbot County 2-22-2000 by Bill No. 752. Amendments noted where applicable.]

 The public interest is served through this chapter by promoting a clearer understanding between agricultural operations and nonagricultural neighbors concerning the normal inconveniences of agricultural operations that follow standard and generally accepted agricultural practices and do not endanger public health or safety.

 This chapter is not intended to and shall not modify or abridge local, state or federal laws relating to health, safety, zoning, licensing requirements, or environmental standards.
-The provisions of this chapter do not supersede Chapter 190, Zoning, if the Talbot County Code, and do not in any way alter any County, state, or federal permitting process.
+The provisions of this chapter do not supersede Chapter 190, Zoning, Subdivision and Land Development, of the Talbot County Code, and do not in any way alter any County, state, or federal permitting process.

 As used in this chapter, the following terms shall have the meanings indicated: